diverhao/youtube-dl-gui/README.md

 todo:
- - animation
- - ffmpeg error
+ - paths for binaries and folders